wbc3rd/Riviera-Docs/docs/source/sbatch_use_cases.rst

             ##SBATCH --array=1-5 # Submits a job array with index values between 1 and 5
             #SBATCH --array=1,3,5,7 # Submits a job array with index values of 1,3,5,7
             ##SBATCH --array=1-7:2 # Submits a job array with index values between 1 and 7 with steps of 2 (1,3,5,7)
-            ##SBATCH --array=1-5%2 # Submis a job array with index values between 1 and 5 but limits the number of simultaneously running tasks for this job array to 4
+            ##SBATCH --array=1-5%2 # Submits a job array with index values between 1 and 5 but limits the number of simultaneously running tasks for this job array to 4
             #SBATCH --partition=short-cpu
             #SBATCH --output=%A/out_%a.out # The output file will be in a folder with the name jobId and will have the form out_arrayIndex
             #SBATCH --error=%A/error_%a.err # The error file will be in a folder with the name jobId and will have the form error_arrayIndex